mitsuhiko/lucumr/2019/12/28/open-source-migrates.rst

-I'm writing this because we're a few days away from the end of life of Python 2 at which point the community is also going to stop maintaining a lot of valuable tools like pytest, pip and others for Python 2.
+I'm writing this because we're a few days away from the end of life of Python 2 at which point the community is also going to stop maintaining a lot of valuable tools like pytest, :strike:`pip` [1]_ and others for Python 2.
 Yet the user base of the language has only migrated to ~50%.
-My own libraries which are now maintained by the `pallets <https://palletsprojects.com/>`__ community are joining in on this something I can understand but don't agree with.
+My own libraries which are now maintained by the `pallets
+<https://palletsprojects.com/>`__ community are joining in on this
+something I can understand but don't agree with.
 I really wish the Python community all the best but I hope that someone does a post-mortem on all of this, because there are lots of things to be learned from all of this.

+..
+[1] it has correctly been pointed out that pip is not deprecating Python 2 support `any time soon <https://pip.pypa.io/en/stable/development/release-process/#python-2-support>`__.